nanxiaobei/react-split-components/INTRODUCTION.md

 Just like Higher-Order Components, this design pattern needs a name.

-Considering that using closure splits "variables + logics" and "component code", learning the naming style of React Server Components, I named it **React Split Components**, which can be abbreviated as **RiC**, the small **`i`** here is a good expression of the "split" feature (Mainly after searching, I found that RSC, RPC, RLC, RTC are all occupied.
+Considering that closure splits "variables + logics" and "component code", learning the naming style of React Server Components, I named it **React Split Components**, which can be abbreviated as **RiC**, the small **`i`** here is a good expression of the "split" feature (Mainly after searching, I found that RSC, RPC, RLC, RTC are all occupied.
 Oh, the "split" has only 5 letters.).

 Features of React Split Components:

-**1. Remove the dependence on Hooks, but not previous pure Functional Components**
+**1. Remove the dependence on Hooks, but not old pure Functional Components**

 Through closure, no Hooks are required to wrap.
 This allows React developers to free themselves from the "counter-intuition of Functional Components" and "cumbersomeness of Hooks" and write pure JS intuitive code similar with Svelte.